phorton1/base-apps-artisan/docs/jquery.md

 - /zip/artisan_js/_artisan_js_old
 - /zip/artisan_js/_artisan_js_new

+*afterward* - NOW I notice, after all that work that the "multi" extension intercepts the "activation" event, that multi-selection doesn't work well, and that I will probably want to implement it myself.

 ## Old Versions

-I am/was using old versions of everything, dating back 8 or more years:
+I was using old versions of everything, dating back 8 or more years:

 - jquery 1.11.1
 - jquery-ui 1.11.2